Chris and Karen live at Angusville, Manitoba, Canada

-These dogs help on the farm by working cattle and sheep.
-They gather the livestock, help with the sorting of the animals, watch gates, plus many other very useful tasks.
+Our border collies, help on the farm by working cattle and sheep.
+They gather the livestock, help with the sorting of the animals, watch gates, plus many other very useful chores.
 At times, they just need to be there, to make their presence known for that stubborn animal who refuses to move in the direction of our chose.
 Even if a young untrained pup can be made to sit in just the right place, it can be enough to fool some dog broke animals into cooperating.
+Our dogs are easy to train, with a natural desire to work, day or night, rain or shine.
+Our border collies are raised as family members and make great companions.

 I am not a professional trainer, but have trained my own dogs.
 I have found very useful information on the internet, reading books and talking to border collie dog trainers.

 If you ever get a chance to go to a sheepdog trial, do so!
-Most Border Collie Associations have dates, times and places where these events are taking place. (check the links page for a few of these associations) It's an unforgettable experience to watch the interaction and teamwork between dog and handler.
+Most Border Collie Associations have dates, times and places where these events are taking place.
+It's an unforgettable experience to watch the interaction and teamwork between dog and handler.
 These handlers and their canine helpers have spent many hours perfecting this remarkable team effort.

 Before our pups leave the farm they are: